 - 1) Government-wide financial statements.
-The government-wide financial statements are designed to provide readers with a broad overview of the Town's finances, in a manner similar to a private-sector business. - The statement of net position presents information on all of the Town's assets, deferred outflows, liabilities, differed inflows, and net position.
-Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town is improving or deteriorating. - The statement of activities presents information showing how the Town's net position changed during the most recent fiscal year.
-All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods.
+The government-wide financial statements are designed to provide readers with a broad overview of the Town's finances, in a manner similar to a private-sector business. - The statement of net position presents information on all of the Town's assets, deferred outflows, liabilities, deferred inflows, and net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the Town is improving or deteriorating.